Doctoral Field Experience

 - Data collection and Center assessment

-- Supporting CETL faculty facilitators with programs such as the Faculty Learning Community
+- Supporting CETL faculty facilitators with programs such as workshops and learning communities

 - Creating and organizing materials